-The children have the opportunity to contribute to a selection of school blogs.
+The children have the opportunity to contribute to a selection of secure, password protected, online school platforms.
 We see this as a way of introducing many of them to some of the key ideas related to becoming sensible users of social media sites.
 The blogs can be used to: